vEnhance/1802/src/vectors.typ

 == [EXER] Exercises

 #exer[
-  Calculate the unit vector along the direction of the
+  Calculate the unit vector along the direction of the vector
   $ vec(-0.0008 pi, -0.0009 pi, -0.0012 pi). $
 ]